chapel-lang/chapel/doc/rst/language/spec/tuples.rst

    capturing it by value.
 -  Otherwise, the tuple expression will capture the element by value.

-The above holds true for other forms of light tuple.

 Consider the following example:

    .. code-block:: chapel